mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 ## Color perception

-When it comes to "perceiving" colors, not all colors are created equal.
-Our eyes are tuned to perceive certain colors, red, blue, and green, but we do not perceive these colors with equal strength.
+When _perceiving_ colors, not all colors are created equal: Our eyes are tuned to perceive specific colors, red, blue, and green, but we do not perceive these colors with equal strength.
 According to the article, [Hypersensitive cones](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/colcon.html), the authors note that "By population, about 64% of the cones are red-sensitive, about 32% green sensitive, and about 2% are blue sensitive."
-Surprisingly, although cones that are blue-sensitive typically make up the fewest number of cones, they are also the most "sensitive" to color.
+Surprisingly, although blue-sensitive cones typically make up the fewest cones, they are also the most _sensitive_ to color.

-Put another way, as humans, the color blue is perceived differently than other colors, for multiple reasons.
-First, because the blue cones are actually the most sensitive of the three, second, we have fewer blue cones than red or green, and third, it so happens that these "blue sensitive" cones tend to be located at the rims of our eyeballs, away from the center ([fovea centralis](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/retina.html#c2)) of the back of the eyeball, where the red and green cones tend to cluster.
+Put another way, as humans, blue is perceived differently than other colors for multiple reasons.
+First, because the blue cones are the most sensitive of the three; second, we have fewer blue cones than red or green; and third, it so happens that these blue-sensitive cones tend to be located at the rims of our eyeballs, away from the center ([fovea centralis](http://hyperphysics.phy-astr.gsu.edu/hbase/vision/retina.html#c2)) of the back of the eyeball, where the red and green cones tend to cluster.

-There is software that actually takes advantage of that fact.
-Because we do not perceive the color "blue" as well as other colors, for example, some algorithms for compressing image sizes remove the parts of the image with "blue" in them more heavily than other parts of an image.
-This fact is also used by television signals to allocate less bandwidth to the yellow-blue part of their signal, thus saving bandwidth.
+There is software that takes advantage of that fact.
+Because we do not perceive blue as well as other colors, for example, some algorithms for compressing image sizes remove the parts of the image with "blue" more heavily than other parts.
+Television signals also use this fact to allocate less bandwidth to the yellow-blue part of their signal, thus saving bandwidth.

-Another important point to consider is the ambience of light surrounding the color.
-The color will appear differently if the background lighting is dark, or light.
+Another essential point to consider is the ambiance of light surrounding the color.
+The color will appear differently if the background lighting is dark or light.

-Color contrast and perception are impacted by internal and external factors.
-In the following image both of the yellow dots, and the grey of the square they are on, are identical in terms of the sRGB color value that is being displayed on your monitor.
-It is your context-sensitive perception of these colors that makes them appear so different, as your brain's image processing adjusts the perception based on what it thinks is in shadow or not.
+Internal and external factors impact color contrast and perception.
+In the following image both the yellow dots and the grey of the square they are on, are identical in terms of the sRGB color value that is being displayed on your monitor.
+Your context-sensitive perception of these colors makes them appear so different, as your brain's image processing adjusts the perception based on what it thinks is in shadow or not.

 ![An image of a checkerboard, where identical colors look different if they are in shadow](yellowdotcheckershadow_dlyon.png)

-The yellow dots in this image are identical colors coming from your monitor, but they appear different due to context.
-Image D.Lyon
+The yellow dots in this image are identical colors on your monitor, but they appear different due to context.
+(Image D.Lyon)

-Our contrast, lightness, and color perception is affected by the context of the nearby colors, and other features of a design or image.
+Our contrast, lightness, and color perception are affected by the context of the nearby colors and other features of a design or image.
 This makes predicting contrast challenging.
-It is clearly not as simple as a mathematical ratio between two colors.
+It is not as simple as a mathematical ratio between two colors.

-To summarize, color is as much about human physiology and perception in the brain as it is the measurement of light coming from a computer screen.
+To summarize, color is as much about human physiology and perception in the brain as it is about measuring light from a computer screen.
 It's also important to understand that the ambient light environment affects the ability to perceive color and contrast.
-Light, and its measurements, are linear, but human vision and human perception are not.
+Light and its measurements are linear, but human vision and perception are not.

 ## Adaption

-Our eyes don't adapt equally, in the same way, going from light areas to dark ones, and vice versa.
-This is due to the physiological ways our eye are built.
+Our eyes don't adapt equally, in the same way, going from light areas to dark ones and vice versa.
+This is due to the physiological ways our eyes are built.
 This affects the ability of a user to read text against a background.
-There are at least two kinds of adaptation that take place: local adaptation, and adaptation to an ambient environment.
+At least two kinds of adaptation take place: local adaptation and adaptation to an ambient environment.

-Local adaptation takes place right on the "page" a reader is looking at.
-For example, if you have blue text within a gray "highlighted" area, your eyes will perceive that same blue text with a gray highlight differently if it is in a black div, or a white one.
+Local adaptation occurs right on the "page" a reader is looking at.
+For example, if you have blue text within a gray "highlighted" area, your eyes will perceive that exact blue text with a gray highlight differently if it is in a black {{HTMLElement("div")}}, or a white one.
 This is called _local_ adaptation.
-This difference in the ability to perceive the text is affected even though the ambient lighting of the room does not change.
+This difference in the ability to perceive the text is affected even though the room's ambient lighting does not change.

-The implication is that web developers who seek to improve legibility of text against a background can take advantage of the principles of local adaptation.
+The implication is that web developers who seek to improve the legibility of text against a background can take advantage of the principles of local adaptation.

-Dark adaptation, to low luminance, is slow.
-When you come in from outside where the sun was bright, and walk into a dark room, you are experiencing dark adaptation.
+Dark adaptation to low luminance is slow.
+When you come in from outside, where the sun is bright, and walk into a dark room, you are experiencing dark adaptation.
 It can take a few minutes to adjust to this.

 Light adaptation is the reverse.
 Going from a dark room into bright sunlight is quicker, but it can also hurt.